(Excuse the spelling errors, I have yet to edit this. Thanks for reading, even years after it was created. I appreciate all of you!)

 "I am not your lady, and I am what I am."
 She nodded in thankfulness, handing him his money and exiting the place.
 She walked along the streets with her hood down low, trying not to draw eyes to her.
 She wanted everyone to just leave her alone, not to stare at her as if she was a . . .

 Oh but she was, and she knew it.
 Her form would give someone the impression that she was an Angel, but behind that form was a devastating sleeping dragon that was just waiting to be awakened.
 She couldn't tame it, she didn't know how, so all she did was avoid any kind of risky activities.

 But sometimes, her anger would just slip out of her grasp, flying off into the sky until she could not reach it any longer.
 The Abyss was the only word to describe the feeling.

 "Hey, who is this?"
 A man with a cane appeared beside her as she walked through a dark ally, poking her left thigh as two large men exited the buildings, surrounding her.

 Drusilla sucked in her breath, clutching her bread tightly.

 "Oh," The short man put his cane up to her face, pushing her low cowl off of her head and letting her strawberry hair flow down around her shoulders.
 "Oh!
-Well aren't you a beauty?"
+Well, aren't you a beauty?"

 The Red Witch started to talk hurriedly, trying to walk past them.
 "Please, let me go, you don't know what you’re getting into-"

 One of the large men wrapped his hand around her mouth, almost crushing her.
 She tried to cry out, only he squeezed with more force.
-The other come up behind her and took a firm hold on her black robes, ripping them from her.
+The other came up behind her and took a firm hold on her black robes, ripping them from her.

 Drusilla shrieked, a giant shock wave slamming into the three men and throwing them into the walls of the buildings on either side of the ally.
 They all slid down to the ground with a groan, the houses shaking and large cracks spidering up their frames.